MITHUN1008/ulti/README.md

-Sure!
-Here's a polished **GitHub README** introduction tailored to your Canva clone project, aimed at devs exploring your repo:

----

 # 🎨 Canva Clone — Built with Next.js, Fabric.js, and Modern Web Stack

 Welcome to a **full-featured design editor** inspired by Canva, built from the ground up using cutting-edge web technologies like **Next.js**, **React**, **Tailwind CSS**, **Fabric.js**, **ShadCN UI**, and a host of other powerful tools.